IN SITU Collection

 In Situ Collection – DS.
 Effigi

-Scientific supervisors: Eric Perera & Yann Beldame
+Principal Investigators: Eric Perera & Yann Beldame

 Published Works

-Work coordinated by Beldame Y., Perera E., and Richard A.
+Edited by Beldame Y., Perera E., and Richard A.

-Purchase of the book – Educational Leadership
+Purchase the book – Educational Leadership

-Call for papers
+Call for Papers

-Deadline for submitting articles isMonday, January 27, 2025.
+Deadline for submitting articles:Monday, January 27, 2025

-Send to: eric.perera@umontpellier.fr and yann.beldame@free.fr
+Please send to: eric.perera@umontpellier.fr and yann.beldame@free.fr